Spousal Control and Intra-Household Decision Making in the Philippines

 Details of the intervention

-Former and existing clients of the Green Bank were paid a small amount (40 pesos or US$0.80) to participate, and were randomly assigned to one of three settings under which they made decisions about saving or spending an endowment.
+Former and existing clients of the Green Bank were paid a small amount (PHP 40 or US$0.80) to participate, and were randomly assigned to one of three settings under which they made decisions about saving or spending an endowment.

 Private Setting: Subjects were separated from their spouses, so that the amount given, the decisions made, and outcomes were kept private from one another.